For a comprehensive recap of

 please click Penguin Project Final Report

-The GCT Penguin Project is proud to announce that
+The GCT Penguin Project is will be holding

 The Penguin Project ® was conceived by Dr. Andrew Morgan to give children with special needs an opportunity to participate in the performing arts.
 “Dr. Andy” is a developmental pediatrician and the former Head of the Division of Child Development at the University of Illinois in Peoria.
 He has also directed and performed in many community theater productions in the area.
 He created The Penguin Project ® recognizing that theater not only provides children with a valuable recreational experience and an opportunity to display their creative talents, but also enhances social interaction, communication skills, assertiveness, and self-esteem.
 The Penguin Project ® strives to demonstrate that individuals with special needs are fully capable of participating in community activities with the same dedication and enthusiasm as others, if given opportunity and support.The origin of the name “Penguin Project” comes from the unique characteristics of penguins.
 They are extremely playful and curious, and work well together.
 More importantly, they have a “disability” that distinguishes them from other birds – they can’t fly!!
 Instead, penguins waddle and toboggan on their bellies over the snow, and are excellent swimmers in the water.
 So like our young artists, they have adapted to the challenges of their environment, and have not allowed their unique difference to interfere with their lives.